 The food delivery supply chain runs on dynamic demands, which need to be fulfilled within a very crunched time-frame.
 Inadequate on-ground resources and incompetence in managing resources efficiently is a major cause of concern for food delivery enterprises.

 More so during the pandemic where the manpower is lesser than ever before.
 At the same time, allocating tasks and utilizing vehicles effectively is difficult with human intelligence alone.

 Restaurant Logistical Challenges

 Food delivery is all about speed and freshness.
 Traditional logistics systems are incapable of planning delivery routes smartly, arriving at accurate ETAs, and considering real-time constraints such as traffic, demographics, and distance from restaurants to customer locations.

 Lack of supply chain visibility also makes it difficult to monitor on-ground delivery operations and raise red flags in case of emergencies.
 In Southeast Asia, it is even more difficult to ensure timely delivery of food packages, given complex geographies and slow adoption of tech in logistics.

 Restaurant Delivery Optimization Software: Solving Food Delivery Challenges

-Technology is now disrupting the food delivery industry in Southeast Asia enabling express deliveries cost-effectively.
+Technology is disrupting the food delivery industry in Southeast Asia, enabling express deliveries cost-effectively.